smallcloudai/web_docs_refact_ai/src/content/docs/getting-started/enterprise.md

 After your dataset has been filtered, you're ready to start the fine-tuning process.
 First, select one of the pre-trained models for fine-tuning.
-For a list of the models that currently support fine-tuning please see here [https://docs.refact.ai/supported-models/supported-models/].
+For a list of the models that currently support fine-tuning please see [here](https://docs.refact.ai/supported-models/supported-models/).

 Once you start fine-tuning, the training time will be automatically determined by the dataset size and complexity.